Solar shingle: History

 In October 2016, Tesla entered the solar shingle space in a joint venture with SolarCity.
+Tesla later acquired SolarCity and the solar shingle product was described as "a flop" in 2019.
+Solar marketplace provider EnergySage reviewed the now named Tesla Solar Roof, noting that it had "experienced significant setbacks that have delayed its design, production, and deployment."
 In January 2022, GAF Materials Corporation announced they would start selling a solar shingle product.

 Description

 Solar shingles are photovoltaic modules, capturing sunlight and transforming it into electricity.
 Most solar shingles are 12 × 86 in and can be stapled directly to the roofing cloth.
 When applied they have a 5 × 86 in strip of exposed surface.
 Different models of shingles have different mounting requirements.
 Some can be applied directly onto roofing felt intermixed with regular asphalt shingles while others may need special installation.

 Some early manufacturers used solar thin-film technologies such as CIGS to produce electricity, which are less common in the solar industry than silicon-based cells.
 Current manufacturers, such as RGS Energy, CertainTeed, and SunTegra, have chosen to use the industry-standard monocrystalline or polycrystalline silicon solar cells in their POWERHOUSE 3.0, Apollo II, and SunTegra Shingle, respectively.
 The installation methods for some solar shingle solutions can be easier than traditional panel installations because they avoid the need to locate rafters and install with a process much more similar to asphalt shingles than standard solar panels.
+Other solar shingles, such as the Tesla Solar Roof, are much more difficult and expensive to install, requiring the removal and replacement of the existing roof.

 Solar shingled roofs tend to have a deep, dark, purplish-blue or black color, and therefore look similar to other roofs in most situations.
 Home owners may prefer solar shingles because large solar panels can be highly visible and spoil the aesthetics of the house.